dssg/stupid-csv-tricks/README.md

 ## csv_gen

-Randomly generates CSVS.
+Randomly generates CSVs.
 The first column is a binary classification and the rest of the columns are doubles.
 Generated CSVs have headers.

 csv_gen is *cute*: it formats numbers so that the size of the CSV on-disk is the same as the size of an equivalent array of doubles in memory.
-For example, a 1GB CSV on disk will become a 1GB numpy array.
+For example, a 1GB CSV on disk will become a 1GB Numpy array if it is loaded into Numpy.

 ### Building